huy/knn_text_classification/README.markdown

 ## Modeling the problem

 The task is similar to problem of text classification.
-Text classification is the problem of identifying which category a new observed document (aka test document) belongs, on the basis of a training set of data containing documents whose category membership is known.
+Text classification is the problem of identifying which class a new observed document (aka test document) belongs, on the basis of a training set of data containing documents whose class  membership is known.

-In our case, a training set is new code table in which each code represents one category, the code's description represents a document of known category - known document.
+In our case, a training set is new code table in which each code represents one class, the code's description represents a document of known class - known document.
 New observed document - unknown document is a code of a previouly enriched code table.

 The problem is solved by using K-Nearest Neighbor algorithm.
 The KNN algorithm is implemented using corresponding